Mercerenies/latitude/spec/ii_standard_library/chain.md

     Chain := Object clone.

-A `Chain` object chains together two iterable objects into a single iterable.
+A `Chain` object chains together one or more iterable objects into a single iterable.
 They are most commonly constructed as a consequence of [`Collection <>`](collection.md#collection--obj).

 ## Simple Slots